-If you decide to set up a large basement greenhouse, it will be worth your money in the long run to invest in industrial size heaters and fans.
-You’ll get more for your buck, and they’ll heat and cool the space more efficiently.
-However, because there won’t be a lot of sunlight in your basement, you’ll want to be sure you’re using proper soil and pots.
-As with any indoor plant, choose pots that have good drainage holes to allow excess water to seep out.
+If you decide to set up a large basement greenhouse, it will be worth your money in the long run to invest in industrial-size heaters and fans.
+You’ll get more bang for your buck, and they’ll heat and cool the space more efficiently.
+However, because there won’t be a lot of sunlight in your basement, you’ll want to be sure that you’re using proper soil and pots.
+As with any indoor plant, choose planting pots that have good drainage holes to allow excess water to seep out.
 Your soil should be one that also drains well to avoid retaining too much water.
 Ideally, the potting soil should be a mix of compost, vermiculite, and peat.

 Basements, since they’re underground, naturally don’t have any windows — or if they do, they’re very small and don’t offer much light.
-That means it’s crucial that you recreate outdoor lighting as best you can in your basement greenhouse.
-It will be the most challenging aspect and will likely require some trial and error to figure out what works best for your plants.
+That means that it’s crucial that you recreate outdoor lighting as best you can in your basement greenhouse.
+This will be the most challenging aspect and will likely require some trial and error to figure out what works best for your plants.